solidarychain/solidarychain-development-monorepo/DEBUG.md

 FIXED Debug Problem : Many Hours to try to figure out the problem, the debug was

 1. checkout from git repo, and it works!
-2. next remove the `chaincode-solidary-network-chaincode` and try, and it works, the proof is somehow a sort of problem in `chaincode-solidary-network-chaincode`, to prevent this is better to clean and rebuild `chaincode-solidary-network-chaincode` on `cc:start:debug` script
+2. next remove the `chaincode-solidary-chain-chaincode` and try, and it works, the proof is somehow a sort of problem in `chaincode-solidary-chain-chaincode`, to prevent this is better to clean and rebuild `chaincode-solidary-chain-chaincode` on `cc:start:debug` script

 the future fix to prevent this annoying error add `rm ./chaincode-$1 -r` to script `cc:start:debug` to always clean up folder